 You will be amazed at the taste difference and will never buy farm-raised fish again.

-I wrote a post all about farm-raised fish here.
+I wrote a post all about the horribleness of farm-raised fish here.

 And now a word from our sponsor: